<img height="1" width="1" src="https://www.facebook.com/tr?id=558159424791449&amp;ev=PageView &amp;noscript=1">

 • Hedge shears are not for pruning but for shaping.
 These would be utilized if you have a plant that you want “hedged,” such as a boxwood.
 Boxwoods are universally known as the shrub for hedging as many people do like them trimmed into a formal shape.

-You want to make sure that you have sharpened pruning tools that will make a clean cut.
 Dull shears will make a jagged cut which might severely hurt your plant.
-It’s harder for a tree or shrub to recover from a jagged cut and this can actually make the plant prone to decay and disease.
+It’s harder for a tree or shrub to recover from a jagged cut and this can make the plant prone to decay and disease.

-We know that pruning sounds like a simple enough task that a lot of homeowners want to just tackle it on their own, but with so many plants requiring selective hand pruning at different times of the year, they often get in over their head when they try to do it themselves.
+We know that pruning sounds like a simple enough task that a lot of homeowners want to just tackle it on their own, but with so many plants requiring selective hand pruning at different times of the year, they often get in over their heads when they try to do it themselves.

 Pruning is going to dramatically influence the way that your plants grow and have a direct impact on their beauty.
 Since all of this is tied back to your investment in this plant material, it’s important that it’s performed properly.
 The last thing that you’d want is to ruin some of the plants in your landscape because they were pruned incorrectly.